Cargo cult: First occurrences

 Discussions of cargo cults usually begin with a series of movements that occurred in the late nineteenth century and early twentieth century.
-The earliest recorded cargo cult was the Tuka Movement that began in Fiji in 1885 at the height of the colonial era's plantation-style economy.
+The earliest recorded movement that has been described as a "cargo cult" was the Tuka Movement that began in Fiji in 1885 at the height of the colonial era's plantation-style economy.
 The movement began with a promised return to a golden age of ancestral potency.
 Minor alterations to priestly practices were undertaken to update them and attempt to recover some kind of ancestral efficacy.
 Colonial authorities saw the leader of the movement, Tuka, as a troublemaker, and he was exiled, although their attempts to stop him returning proved fruitless.

 Cargo cults occurred periodically in many parts of the island of New Guinea, including the Taro Cult in northern Papua New Guinea and the Vailala Madness that arose from 1919 to 1922.
 The last was documented by Francis Edgar Williams, one of the first anthropologists to conduct fieldwork in Papua New Guinea.
 Less dramatic cargo cults have appeared in western New Guinea as well, including the Asmat and Dani areas.

 Pacific cults of World War II

 The most widely known period of cargo cult activity occurred among the Melanesian islanders in the years during and after World War II.
 A small population of indigenous peoples observed, often directly in front of their dwellings, the largest war ever fought by technologically advanced nations.
-The Japanese distributed goods and used the beliefs of the Melanesians to attempt to gain their compliance.
-Later the Allied forces arrived in the islands.
+Japanese forces used their foreknowledge of local cargo cult beliefs, intentionally misrepresenting themselves as the ancestors of the Melanesians and distributing goods freely in order to acquire compliance and labor.
+Later the Allied forces arrived in the islands and did this as well.

 The vast amounts of military equipment and supplies that both sides airdropped (or airlifted to airstrips) to troops on these islands meant drastic changes to the lifestyle of the islanders, many of whom had never seen outsiders before.
 Manufactured clothing, medicine, canned food, tents, weapons and other goods arrived in vast quantities for the soldiers, who often shared some of it with the islanders who were their guides and hosts.
-This was true of the Japanese Army as well, at least initially before relations deteriorated in most regions.
+This was true of the Japanese Army as well, at least until relations deteriorated in most regions.

-The John Frum cult, one of the most widely reported and longest-lived, formed on the island of Tanna, Vanuatu.
-This movement started before the war, and became a cargo cult afterwards.
-Cult members worshiped certain unspecified Americans having the name "John Frum" or "Tom Navy" who they claimed had brought cargo to their island during World War II and whom they identified as being the spiritual entity who would provide cargo to them in the future.
+In the late 1930s, the John Frum movement emerged on Tanna in Vanuatu.
+This tradition urged islanders to resume dancing and kava drinking (which had been suppressed by missionaries) and to maintain historic traditions.
+The movement predicted American assistance, which as foretold arrived in 1942.
+The movement's rituals were influenced by Christianity, and also included similar elements to other cargo cults like "marching and drilling, flags and poles, and flowers".
+The John Frum movement has come to be described as the "archetypal" cargo cult.